Our tree surgeons in Dorking, Surrey, are able to carry out a wide range of tree services, including fruit tree pruning for domestic, commercial,

 Whether it is reducing the height, width, planting, or trimming on an annual basis, Treeline Services Ltd are equipped to carry out any hedging operations.

-As in the name, this procedure involves the removal of deadwood from the canopy of the tree.
-This can either be specified as the removal of major deadwood only (anything over 50mm) or removal of all deadwood.
+This procedure involves the removal of deadwood from the canopy of the tree.
+This can either be specified as the removal of major deadwood only or removal of all deadwood.

 Treeline Services Ltd can supply and plant most trees, shrubs, and hedging plants.
 We can also arrange a programme for watering, mulching, and adjusting the stakes as the tree/plant grows.